microsoft/app-camp/docs/new-adventure/04-add-ai.md

 ???+ note "Code walk-through"
     Take a moment to examine the code you just added.

-    The `fetchTask()` function is called when the action message extension is invoked by a user.
-This function will return an adaptive card as part of a "continue" task, which tells Teams to display the card and continue to interact with the user.
-The code to generate the adaptive card is in a function `#getMessageFormResponse()` because it's used repeatedly if the user clicks the "Generate" button on the card.
+    The `handleTeamsMessagingExtensionFetchTask()` function is called when the action message extension is invoked by a user.
+This function will return an adaptive card as part of a "continue" task, which tells Teams to display the card and interact with the user.
+The function `#displayAdaptiveCardResponse()` generates a response to Teams that includes the adaptive card to be displayed.

-    When the user clicks a button on the adaptive card, the card data is submitted and the `submit()` function is called.
-If the `send` button was pressed, the code returns a `result` response with a hero card containing the message to be sent; this inserts the generated message into the compose box for the user to send.
+    When the user clicks a button on the adaptive card, the card data is submitted and the `handleTeamsMessagingExtensionSubmitAction()` function is called.
+If the `send` button was pressed, the `#sendMessageResponse` function returns a response with a hero card containing the message to be sent; this inserts the generated message into the compose box for the user to send.

 ### Step 2: Add the adaptive card